Today we’re covering the use of all and before in IEPs and 504s, and how all doesn’t always mean all, and how before needs its own timeline.

 Lesson learned:

-Perhaps your child has processing struggles, Dysgraphia, Dyslexia or any of the number of hurdles kids face when it comes to listening and taking notes at the same time.
+Perhaps he has processing struggles, Dysgraphia, Dyslexia or any of the number of hurdles kids face when it comes to listening and taking notes at the same time.
+He needs the notes 1) to preview them, to familiarize himself with the vocabulary and content; and 2) to help minimize and/or fully avoid the stress of trying to listen, comprehend, and write all at the same time.

-You find out that your son’s Geometry teacher isn’t posting her notes until after the class.
+Later, you learn that your son's teacher isn't posting her notes until after the class.
 You say something and are told that the accommodation only states that they be provided, not when they be provided.

-So, you ask for the word before to be inserted into the accommodation.
+So, you ask for the word before to be inserted into the accommodation, so it reads as follows:

 Good, you think to yourself.
 All sorted out.

-And then you find out your son is being provided the notes as he walks into class, before the lesson, but not long enough in advance for him to review them before the lesson is taught.
+You learn the teacher is providing the notes to your son as he walks into class, before the lesson, but not long enough in advance for him to review them before the lesson is taught.

 Lesson learned:

-- Define before.
+• Define before.
 Is before one day, two days, a week?
-And, how will they be provided before?
+And, how will whatever it is be provided before?
 Print hand-out, digital file?
 Another format?

 Go into your IEP or 504 meetings ready to collaborate, but understand that clear language, with as much as possible defined in advance, helps everyone.
 Your child’s teachers don’t attend every IEP meeting.
 They don’t know what was discussed, which leaves the IEP or 504 language up to interpretation.